 (b) The capital improvement plan and annual amendments to it must be approved by the county board after public hearing.
-The county must submit the capital improvement plan to the community development division of the department of trade and economic development.
+The county must submit the capital improvement plan to the community development division of the Department of Employment and Economic Development.
 The plan is not effective if the commissioner disapproves the plan within 90 days after it was submitted.
 If the commissioner has not disapproved the plan within 90 days after its submission, the plan is deemed approved and effective.
 The commissioner shall disapprove a capital improvement plan only if the commissioner determines (1) that the planned improvements cannot be financed within the limits specified in subdivision 4, or (2) the county in preparing the plan did not consider the factors listed in this subdivision or failed to gather the information necessary to evaluate the plan under the factors, or (3) the proposed improvements will result in unnecessary duplication of public facilities provided by other units of government in the region or there is insufficient demand for the facility.
 If the plan is disapproved by the commissioner and the county board does not withdraw the plan, the capital improvement plan must be submitted to the voters for approval.
 If a majority of the voters approve, the plan is approved and effective.

 Subd.
 4. Limitations on amount.
 A county, other than Ramsey, may not issue bonds under this section if the maximum amount of principal and interest to become due in any year on all the outstanding bonds issued pursuant to this section (including the bonds to be issued) will equal or exceed 0.05367 percent of taxable market value of property in the county.
 Ramsey county may not issue bonds under this section if the maximum amount of principal and interest to become due in any year on all the outstanding bonds issued pursuant to this section (including the bonds to be issued) will equal or exceed 0.06455 percent of taxable market value of property in the county.
 Calculation of the limit must be made using the taxable market value for the taxes payable year in which the obligations are issued and sold.
 This section does not limit the authority to issue bonds under any other special or general law.